krishnapriya609/mufifa-2026/profile/krishnapriyaar@mulearn.md

 Computer Science student with a growing passion for web development and software engineering.
 I enjoy building modern, user-friendly web applications using technologies like HTML, CSS, JavaScript, React, Next.js, Python, and Flask.
 I joined μFIFA because it combines teamwork, strategy, and competition with a strong tech community.
 As someone who is still building my skills, I'm excited to learn from others, collaborate on challenges, and push myself beyond my comfort zone.
 Representing Argentina, I hope to bring the same determination, resilience, and winning mentality that the team is known for.
 On the pitch, I'm here to compete with passion, grow through every match, and prove that dedication and continuous learning can turn a beginner into a strong and reliable teammate.

-⚽ FIFA World Cup Corner
+### ⚽ FIFA World Cup Corner

-*Your fan card.
-Tell us who you ride with, what you know about the beautiful game, and what you expect from this year's tournament.*
+I am a proud Argentina supporter and have been following the team for years.
+My all-time favourite player is Lionel Messi because of his incredible skill, humility, and dedication to the game.

+My favourite World Cup memory is watching Argentina win the 2022 FIFA World Cup, especially seeing Messi lift the trophy after an unforgettable final.
+For the 2026 FIFA World Cup I am supporting Argentina again.
+I am most excited to watch Argentina's matches and hope to see them lift the World Cup once again.

-My Nation & Why:
+### My Nation & Why:

 I proudly represent Argentina in μFIFA.
 I chose Argentina because of my admiration for its rich football history, passionate style of play, and the legendary players who have worn the national jersey.
 My biggest inspiration is Lionel Messi, whose vision, humility, dedication, and incredible achievements made me fall in love with both the player and the team.
 Watching Argentina lift the FIFA World Cup in 2022 strengthened my loyalty even more.
 For me, supporting Argentina isn't just about winning trophies—it's about believing in resilience, teamwork, and never giving up.
 Representing Argentina in μFIFA is my way of carrying that spirit onto the virtual pitch.

-Supporting Team in the Real World Cup 2026:
+### Supporting Team in the Real World Cup 2026:

 I am supporting Argentina in the FIFA World Cup 2026.
 Yes, it's the same team I represent in μFIFA.